 Guide Promise

-Use one large solid base, one smaller pattern, one neutral writing card, and one tiny accent; keep the writing card visually quiet.
+Use one large mood base, one cropped pattern, one neutral writing card, and one tiny color echo; glue only after the squint test has one clear focal area.

 Quick Start